fivetran/fivetran_connector_sdk/README.md

 ### configuration
 Shows how to use secrets

+### hashes
+Shows how to calculate hash of fields and use it as primary key.
+Useful in scenarios where the incoming rows do not have any field suitable to be used as a Primary Key.

 ### user_profiles
 Shows the use of Pandas DataFrames to manipulate data prior to sending to Fivetran.